salmansaeed-dev/salmansaeed-dev/README.md

 <h3 align="center">A passionate FullStack developer</h3>

 <h4 align="center">Welcome to My GitHub Page! <img src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExb3NrdDZiZG96c3h1ZXl4cmVyaGwwMWl5bzRpcmtmMzFycDk5YTI3ciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/3og0IDWkA6A7Ng9Hck/giphy.gif" width="22px"> </h4>  <br />
-Peace and Blessings be upon you, First of all I want to say That Thank you for visiting my profile.
-I'm a Full Stack developer with a passion for learning something new everyday, I'm Guilable and Hard Working who likes to interact, learn and collaborate with people to learn and grow.
-So, if you have anything exciting going on please do not hesitate to contact me. <br />
+Peace and Blessings be upon you, First of all I want to say That Thank you for visiting my Profile I'm a Full Stack developer with a passion for learning something new everyday.

+My Journey began in the late 90's and Early 2000's when I used to install Windows 98 with command prompts in intel pentium II PC's.
+That might seem ancient to some people but That tiny spark grew into a full-blown passion, leading me to earn a MSc in Computer Science and going to Australia for MS in Networking as well.

+I'm Tech enthusiast who likes to interact, learn and collaborate with people to learn and grow.
+So, if you have anything exciting going on please do not hesitate to contact me.
 Let's connect, innovate, and make an impact together! <br />

 <h3 align="left">Connect with me:</h3>